Tests to Evaluate Your Risk of Atherosclerosis continued...

 Angiography: As mentioned above, this test can show a picture of blockages caused by atherosclerosis.
 Angiography can be done on arteries in the heart, brain, or legs.
 Because it has some risk, angiography is usually only done on people with symptoms from their atherosclerosis.
 Typically, this means people with symptoms of blockages, such as chest pain.

-Believe it or not, even low-risk testing might not be a good idea, if you're low-risk and with no symptoms.
+Even low-risk testing might not be a good idea if you're at low risk with no symptoms.
 The risk isn't the test itself -- it's what it might lead to.

 Consider this example.
 If you're already low-risk, a positive result on a stress test is probably a false positive, not real atherosclerosis.
 (Remember, the test isn't perfect.)
 You and your doctor may feel compelled to get more tests -- maybe even angiography -- exposing you to needless anxiety and risk of complications.